johanderuijter/event-recorder/README.md

 ## Usage

-To start recording domain events, just use the `EventRecorderCapabilities` trait.
-Optionally, you can implement the `ContainsRecordedEvents` interface.
+To start recording domain events, implement the `ContainsRecordedEvents` interface.
+Optionally, you can use the `EventRecorderCapabilities` trait.

 ``` php
 <?php